SusanGicheha/Dahboard-using-Dash/README.md

 # Dashboard using Dash
- a covid-19 dashboard built in python using dash
+ a covid-19 dashboard built in python using dash, https://kenyacovidtracker.herokuapp.com/